Overview

 DIPG is a rare but devastating childhood brain tumour.
 There is no effective treatment, meaning that it is considered fatal from the outset.

-In the last five years, thanks to advances in genetic sequencing technology, new biological discoveries and worldwide collaborative research efforts, there is a glimmer of hope.
+In the last decade, advances in genetic sequencing technology, new biological discoveries and worldwide collaborative research efforts have opened up a glimmer of hope.
 Effective treatments may be within reach.

 Professor Jones has played a key role in the progress made to date, and continues to drive progress.
-The expectation is that – by the end of this project – he will have identified new therapies, tested in valid animal models, ready for translation through to clinical trial in young patients.
+In this work, he has driven forward the development of a number of new therapeutic approaches, ready for translation through to clinical trial in young patients.